ietf-wg-cellar/matroska-specification/notes.md

 The value is stored as a signed value on 16 bits.

 ## Block Structure

+This section describes the binary data contained in the `Block` Element (#block-element).
+Bit 0 is the most significant bit.

 ### Block Header

 | Offset | Player | Description |